If you ever wondered, yes, it is better not to grant a touchdown than to grant one.

-More realistically, it is not as easy as it seems to grant a touchdown because, since you do not have the ball, you can not decide when it will cross your end zone.
+More realistically, it is not as easy as it seems to provoke a touchdown because, since you do not have the ball, you can not decide when it will cross your end zone.
 Also, when a better coach than you starts the drive with the idea of scoring on the half-time’s turn 8, he will often succeed.

 When you are planning to grant a touchdown, it is better to position your players in a reactive starting setup to reduce the chances of getting caught on the wrong foot.
 This reactivity then makes it possible to apply an important amount of pressure in a limited pitch area.
 Conversely, when you choose to use a defensive setup that covers a maximum of offensive game plays, each defensive link is more fragile and your team is slower to restore balance after a breakthrough.

 What to do next …

 Your opponent has bitten the hook!
 Bravo!
 He even enthusiastically pushed his offensive too far, weakening the link between his ball carrier and his support players (as often rookies do).
 Here is the perfect opportunity to apply a lot of pressure and force an advantageous resolution.
 Ideally, this pressure will either make him lose the ball (hopefully to your profit) or force him to quickly score, giving you the time to comfortably score back.
 It is a good way to position yourself favorably for the rest of the game.

-To grant a touchdown when your opponent has compromised himself energetically in your defensive zone, you must work to divide his offensive into two groups to prevent his support players from helping the ball carrier’s group.
+To provoke a touchdown when your opponent has compromised himself energetically in your defensive zone, you must work to divide his offensive into two groups to prevent his support players from helping the ball carrier’s group.
 This way, you will break the offensive’s cohesion and therefore its control over the game timing.
 When no coach controls the tempo, events tend to happen quickly.
 After dividing the opponent’s deployment, cut off the ball carrier’s retreat to force him to make his way to your end zone.